Open daily 6am-10pm

 Swimming at Crane Cove is not allowed, though wading up to the red buoys is fine.
 This is to avoid potential conflict with vessel traffic and sub-surface safety hazards because the park is adjacent to an active maritime industrial operation and subsurface hazards exist.

 During the wet weather season, when heavy rain can cause runoff that may contain higher levels of bacteria, the PUC monitors beaches where people may contact Bay water to determine whether bacterial water quality poses a health risk.
 In some cases, notices are posted and/or beaches are closed based on those results.
-You can read more about that program at https://sfwater.org/sapps/beachesandbay.html.
+Read more about the monitoring program.

 The Port investigated both soil and sediment for metals, petroleum hydrocarbons, and other potentially hazardous chemicals before designing Crane Cove Park.
 To prevent chemicals from leaching out of sediment into the water, the Port had a sediment cap designed and constructed over a portion of the bay floor where it was deemed warranted.
 This was coordinated with the Regional Water Quality Control Board and Department of Public Health Bureau of Environmental Health.
 The underwater sediment cap consists of a layer of carbon-amended sand covered by layers of variously sized gravel, cobble and stone to protect the cap and hold it in place.
 The construction of Crane Cove Park itself, with paving, clean imported soil, and landscaping covering the soil, serves as a cap to prevent dispersion or runoff of soil that could impact water quality.